-As of December 31, 2022, we had \$810.4 million in outstanding indebtedness, consisting of \$532.7 million in Senior Bonds, \$81.3 million in the Aztiq Convertible Bond, \$64.6 million from loans issued by Alvogen, \$60.6 million in December 2022 Convertible Bonds, and \$71.2 million in bank loans, including the mortgage on our Reykjavik facility and loans to help finance equipment purchases.
+As of 31 December 2023, we had \$960.2 million in outstanding indebtedness, consisting of \$549.4 million in Senior Bonds, \$155.9 million in Tranche A and Tranche B Convertible Bonds issued by Alvotech on 20 December 2022 (the "2022 Convertible Bonds"), \$80.7 million in the convertible bonds issued by Alvotech to Aztiq Pharma Partners S.à r.l. ("Aztiq") on 16 November 2022 (also known as the "Aztiq Convertible Bond"), \$76.6 million from loans from Alvogen, and \$97.6 million in bank loans, including the mortgage on our Reykjavik facility and loans to help finance equipment purchases.
+In addition, we may incur additional indebtedness in order to finance our operations, make acquisitions or to repay existing indebtedness.
 Our board of directors will consider a number of factors when evaluating our level of indebtedness and when making decisions regarding the incurrence of new indebtedness, including the purchase price of assets to be acquired with debt financing, the estimated market value of our assets and the ability of particular assets, and our ability as a whole, to generate cash flow to cover the expected debt service.
 Our articles of incorporation do not contain a limitation on the amount of debt we may incur, and the board of directors may change our target debt levels at any time without the approval of shareholders.